Enforcement of Foreign Judgments in the UAE

 GCC Convention: The procedure is governed by the law of the state where the judgment is executed.
 Important documentation includes true copy of the judgment, a certificate declaring the judgment to be final and documents, which confirms that the defendant was properly notified in cases where ex-parte judgment is given.

-Paris Convention: No specific legal framework has been recognised.
+Paris Convention: No specific legal framework has been recognized.
 The application for recognition and enforcement of the foreign judgment shall be submitted before the competent court of first instance within the jurisdiction in which the party wants to enforce the judgment by following the usual procedure of bringing a claim under article 235(2) of the UAE Civil Procedures Code.

 The application of the above treaties entered into by the UAE extends to the Dubai International Financial Centre (DIFC) Courts under Article 24(2) of the DIFC Court Law.
 The DIFC Courts themselves have entered into several memoranda of guidance related to reciprocal enforcement arrangements with several courts and authorities, such as the UAE Ministry of Justice, the Ras Al Khaimah Courts, the Federal Court of Australia, the Supreme Court of Singapore, the Supreme Court of New South Wales and the Commercial Court of England and Wales.

 Arabic is used as the official language in the Emirati courts and any documentation submitted to the court must be translated and certified by a legally-sworn translator licensed by the UAE Ministry of Justice.
 However, proceedings in the DIFC and the recently established Abu Dhabi Global Market (ADGM) are in English and in a historic move to ensure justice is accessible to all, Hindi has been included as the third official language by the ADGM.